top of page

 A high school student once commented during her lesson, "You really like to teach, don't you?"
 "Of course," I replied.
 "Why do you ask?"
 She said that in her experience, most good musicians preferred playing to teaching, and that they were teaching only for financial reasons.
 I explained to her that I love teaching, I love performing, and I love having a busy career combining both.

-Over the past 30 years I've taught: 7-year-old recorder players; doctoral oboe students about to launch their own studios; elementary, middle school, and high school students; adult flutists who hadn't touched their instrument in decades; professional oboists honing their skills; and adults who have never read or played a note of music before.
+Over the past 30 years I've taught: 7-year-old recorder players; doctoral oboe students about to launch their own studios; elementary, middle school, and high school students; adult flutists who haven't touched their instrument in decades; professional oboists honing their skills; and adults who have never read or played a note of music before.

 Richters oboe image.jpg